sophialittlejohn/phoenix/README.md

-# **Luna** - Group project
+# **Luna** - Group Project Propulsion Academy

+## Personal Notes

+I worked on this project with two other boot camp students.
+The project lasted for a week and the goal was to finish as much as possible.
+My jobs were configuring Docker and the CI/CD process for the entire project and working on the frontend with React/Redux.
+The project was originally developed on Gitlab.

 ## History

-So we have recently discovered that Yelp wants to move his current stack to a new one based on Python/Django and ES6/React, they also want to replace thier old fashioned Bootstrap UI framework with a supercool UI.
+So we have recently discovered that Yelp wants to move its current stack to a new one based on Python/Django and ES6/React, they also want to replace their old fashioned Bootstrap UI framework with a super cool UI.

 For this task they will hire a whole new team and selection process is starting now.
 A prototype following their wireframes is mandatory for all those that want to participate.

 ----
-## Project specifications
+## Project Specifications

-### Docker integration
+### Docker Integration

 - Project can be developed inside a docker container.
 - Docker container has SSH access during development.